Ko Wen-je: Personal life

 Ko's wife, Chen Pei-chi, was born in Penghu, Taiwan.
-She graduated from Makung Senior High School and National Taiwan University's Department of Medicine.
+She earned a medical degree from National Taiwan University.
 She is the director of Pediatrics for Taipei City Hospital, Heping Fuyou Women and Children's Health Branch.
 Ko and Chen have three children: one boy and two girls.
 Ko has claimed to have Asperger syndrome, but, as of 2014, had not been diagnosed.
 His son has the condition.